martinfthomsen/rucs2/README.md

 eval "$(docker-machine env default)"
 ```

-#### MAC OS: docker-compose build cannot download BLAST through FTP? ####
-Try changing your docker preferences, from using system proxy to no proxy.

 #### MAC OS: Docker does not mount my directory! ####
 Check if you have added the directory to the file sharing in the docker
 preferences.
 If not add it, and if you have an old version of docker, consider